wacncontent/CustomizeTool/removeCommentOutput2/articles/hdinsight/hdinsight-use-oozie.md

 [AZURE.INCLUDE [oozie-selector](../includes/hdinsight-oozie-selector.md)]

 Learn how to use Apache Oozie to define a workflow and run the workflow on HDInsight.
 To learn about the Oozie coordinator, see [Use time-based Hadoop Oozie Coordinator with HDInsight][hdinsight-oozie-coordinator-time].
+To learn Azure Data Factory

 Apache Oozie is a workflow/coordination system that manages Hadoop jobs.
 It is integrated with the Hadoop stack, and it supports Hadoop jobs for Apache MapReduce, Apache Pig, Apache Hive, and Apache Sqoop.
 It can also be used to schedule jobs that are specific to a system, like Java programs or shell scripts.